dougtheeconomist/A_Little_Bird_Told_Me.../README.md

 Looking at these word groupings, here are the topic labels that I settled on:
 5 Topics:
 Digital preservation
 Barriers to conference attendance and livestreaming Quantum computing’s threat to data encryption
-Data science, libraries and the need for diversity Scholarly research and professional researchers
+Data science, libraries and the need for diversity Scholarly research and training professional researchers

+When I fit the tweets into the categories that they best fit, 32.4% of tweets fall into the digital preservation category, 8% into barriers to attendance/livestreaming, 5.9% into Quantum computing, 29.3% into data science, libraries and diversity, and 25.7% into training professional researchers.

 Now that I have identified topic categories, I can map the tweets into these categories to get a further sense of what is being discussed.
-In doing so I see that the most popular topics are digital preservation, followed by data science, libraries and the need for diversity, and then training successful researchers.
-The topics of quantum computing and the accessability of the conference itself are much more sparsely discussed, with less than ten percent of the overall tweets mentioning these topics.
+When mapping to the categories that each tweet best fits, I see that the most popular topics are digital preservation with 32.4% of tweets, followed by data science, libraries and the need for diversity at  at 29.3%, and then training successful researchers at 25.7%.
+The topics of quantum computing and the accessability of the conference itself are much more sparsely discussed, with 8% and 5.9% of overall tweets falling into these categories.
 The actual breakdown of tweet fits can be seen in the following cluster of histograms.
 For a given chart below, each bar represent the number of tweets within the data that have that percentage of a match to the category.

 ![topic_fit_histograms](/images/topic_matches_histogram.png)